YottaDB/YDBDoc/MultiLangProgGuide/MultiLangProgGuide.rst

 of parameters passed in :code:`*subsarray` will almost certainly result in an unpleasant bug that is difficult to troubleshoot.

-Functions qspecific to the YottaDB Simple API for single-threaded applications end in :code:`_s()` and those for multi-threaded applications end in :code:`_st()`.
+Functions specific to the YottaDB Simple API for single-threaded applications end in :code:`_s()` and those for multi-threaded applications end in :code:`_st()`.
 Other functions are utility functions common to both.
 The discussion in `Threads`_ provides more